 Running a red light in the trading space

-On every trade we recommend risk management.
-This is an essential component in preserving your trading capital, keeping you in the game for longer and, ultimately, being able to capitalise on more opportunity.
+On every trade, we recommend risk management.
+This is an essential component in preserving your trading capital.
+Keeping you in the game for longer and, ultimately, being able to capitalise on more opportunities.

-On options trades, we always have a stop loss in place – ensuring that even if our view is wrong, we get out for minimal damage, something which makes a lot of sense in the cool light if day.
+On options trades, we always have a stop loss in place – ensuring that even if our view is wrong, we get out for minimal damage, something which makes a lot of sense in the cool light of the day.

 After all, for some people, it is more important to be shown to be right, than it is to make money and they most definitely are not the same thing!!!

-To some people, through perhaps a horror story they have heard, options trading may seem risky.
+To some people, though perhaps a horror story they have heard, options trading may seem risky.
 In reality, it is not.
-In fact with some training and education it will be a very safe for you.
+In fact with some training and education, it will be very safe for you.
 Again, returning to our car story, when you hop in and turn the ignition on, are you overwhelmed with anxiety?
-Probably not, as you have no intention of speeding, drinking or running a red light.
+Probably not, as you have no intention of speeding, drinking, or running a red light.
 After all, the car is safe.
 In the trading world, options when used correctly, are just as safe.

 You get to determine your outcome, manage risk, adjust your strategy to suit the market and, ultimately dictate your profitability.
 In short, you are in control of all the variables relating to the trade.

 The difference between this and driving is that while in the car you may be in control of your factors, you have no control over other road users who may be happy to speed, drink and run red lights.
 Against that, you can only hope and pray.
 In t he options market that is not necessary because you are in control of your own outcome!

 If you would like to book for our Webinar on How to Trade Options Click Here